 When a student is ill in school, the public health nurse, or designated staff member, will determine if the student needs to go home.
 Greenwich school district and the public health school nurses reserve the right to send home any student who displays signs of ill health or injury that, in the nurse’sjudgment, may jeopardize the general welfare of the student and/or the class.

 The principal or his/her designee makes the approval for dismissal.
 The public health nurse, or designated staff member, contacts the parent/guardian.
 When a pattern of numerous cases of a communicable disease (such as strep throat) occurs, the school notifies parents of symptoms of which to be aware.
-This notification is via a School Health Alert ( click here) notice sent home with the students.
+This notification is sent home via School Health Alerts emails or with the student.
 Ill students who are to be excluded to their homes may not walk home alone.
 Parents or authorized emergency contacts must escort the ill student home.